 This translation, which has an accompanying Arabic text, is also extensively footnoted.
 Unlike the conversational footnotes in Mawdudi, the Khan footnotes usually cite other sacred texts or authoritative historical interpretations of the Koran.
 As such, the Khan translation is much more scholastic, more of a textbook.

 Both of these translations are authoritative and contemporary guides to the religion of Islam.
 Every word, including the commentaries, has been approved by Islamic authorities.
-If you are a devout Muslim there is nothing – nothing — in either of these two translations that you may disagree with.
+If you are a Muslim there is nothing – nothing — in either of these two translations that you may disagree with.

 To do so would be to question accepted Islamic doctrine, which is considered an apostasy.
 The Reliance of the Traveller (that’s how it’s spelled) is, to quote the cover, “A Classic Manual of Islamic Sacred Law.”
 On page 597 it declares it an apostasy to deny any verse of the Koran or anything which by scholarly consensus belongs to it.
+Also, on pages 109 and 595, it orders the death penalty for apostasy, making attempts to reform the religion of Islam a hazardous undertaking.

 That remains true today.
 A devout Muslim who gives you “his opinion” about a verse in the Koran is out of bounds, and knows it: “Never explain a verse of the Holy Koran by your own opinion, but check on as to how it has been understood by the scholars of Sacred Law who came before you.
 If you comprehend something else by it and what you have understood contradicts the Sacred Law, forsake your wretched opinion and fling it against the wall.”
 (Reliance of The Traveller, pg.
 804.)